-In a parallel lookup, a client simultaneously manages multiple lookup requests to different peers and performs the lookup process based on the information obtained from all requests.
-The inherent redundancy in the information collected by parallel lookup reduces the problem of hitting stale contacts, improving lookup performance at the cost of higher network overhead (i.e., a larger number of requests per lookup).
+In a parallel lookup, a client simultaneously manages multiple lookup requests to different peers and performs the lookup process based on the information obtained from all requests, reducing the problem of hitting stale contacts, and improving lookup performance at the cost of greater network overhead (i.e., a larger number of requests per lookup).
 Parallel lookup has two other significant advantages.
 First, lookup requests facilitate populating or passively updating the routing tables, which in turn reduces the bandwidth requirement for explicit updates, as shown in [7].
 Second, during each step of the lookup process, parallelism increases the number of contacts searched, increasing the probability of finding a contact closer to the target (i.e., with more matching bits) and thus decreasing the number of hops needed to reach the target.
+We examine the following two classes of parallel lookup techniques: (i) Strict Parallel lookup and (ii) Loose Parallel lookup.